iPhone 14 won't always detect when you're in a crash - NewsBreak

 iPhone crash detection calls cops to deadly wreck

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
-These affiliate partnerships do not influence our editorial content. — A passenger'siPhone automatically alerted responders to a fatal car crash in Nebraska that was called "the worst crash" in the area in some time.
+These affiliate partnerships do not influence our editorial content. — Apple hasn't provided any precise customization options with its Always-On display on theiPhone 14 Pro, but it has given us a simple way to turn it off.

 daystech.org